euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/03BaseIntegration/WorkspaceONE_Android_BaseIntegration.md

 This completes the required changes to the build configuration.
 Build the application to confirm that no mistakes have been made.
 After that, continue with the next task, which is to [Initialize the Framework].

-In case you encounter an error, check the [Early Version Support Build Error] first.

 # Task: Initialize Framework [Initialize the Framework]
 Framework initialization is a Workspace ONE platform integration task for